kean/articles/2020-05-18-lets-build-vpn-protocol.markdown

 > **Requirements**.
 >
-> To run the sample code in this series, you are going to need a physical device to run an an Apple Developer Account to get proper entitlements.
+> To run the sample code in this series, you are going to need a physical device and an Apple Developer Account to get proper entitlements.
 {:.warning}

 ## Network Extension Framework